rumbler/rumbler-portfolio/docs/GIT_WORKFLOW.md

 # 🔄 Git Workflow

-This document describes the Git practices adopted in this project, following GitHub Flow.
+This document describes the Git practices adopted in this project, following GitLab Flow methodology with environment-based branches and version management.

 ## 🌳 Main Branches

 ### `main`

-- 🚫 Pre-production (release) branch
+- 🚫 Release branch
-- Always stable and ready for final testing
+- Always stable and ready for release
 - Protected branch rules:
   - No direct pushes allowed
   - Requires pull request before merging